• Industry

 Late drama before The Avenir vote

 Even with the notable residential opposition, The Avenir appeared to have been well received at both hearings.
-The goodwill Silverstein Properties had accrued over the two-plus decades following its efforts to rebuild lower Manhattan post 9/11 was on display at various points, but it was counterbalanced by concerns of an overload of construction and congestion as work on revamping the Port Authority terminal adjacent to where the casino would be built had just begun.
+The goodwill Silverstein Properties had accrued over the two-plus decades following its efforts to rebuild lower Manhattan post-9/11 was on display at various points, but it was counterbalanced by worries of an overload of construction and congestion.
+Construction work to revamp the Port Authority terminal adjacent to where the casino would be built had just begun and is expected to last the rest of the decade.

-A series of late amendments proposed by The Avenir Group which included increasing the number of total housing units from 2,000 to 2,200 and affordable housing units from 500 to 550 was voted down.
-A spokesperson from The Avenir also noted the group made a request to the CAC to delay the vote, saying the committee made a “very significant request” for information at 10:50 p.m.
+A series of late amendments proposed by The Avenir Group, which included increasing the number of total housing units from 2,000 to 2,200 and affordable housing units from 500 to 550, was voted down.
+A spokesperson from The Avenir also noted the group made a request to the CAC to delay Wednesday’s vote, saying the committee made a “very significant request” for information at 10:50 p.m.
 Tuesday night, and The Avenir group was not given the chance to consider the request prior to the vote.

 Get Weekly Email Updates